sbuerk/c1_svg_viewhelpers/README.md

 Using an SVG symbols file has some benefits, e.g.

-- the symbol file is cachable by the browser
+- the symbol file is cacheable by the browser
 - only one HTTP request for all icons in one symbol file
 - the icons can be styled using CSS, see note below (but manipulation of the SVG with JavaScript is NOT possible)